Tracy Helming Wiggin

 Savannah Helming has been a Suzuki cellist since age 3.
 She is currently a cello performance major at the University of Washington and studies with Saeunn Thorstendottir.
 She recently completed her Unit One training with Andrea Yun, and looks forward to continuing her Suzuki training in all of the books.
 Savannah worked for 6 years as a reading tutor for Team Read, a program within the Seattle Public Schools.
 Besides music, Savannah enjoys cooking, and fashion.

-Savannah offers cello lessons on Saturday mornings, and group class on Friday evenings following the event calendar.
+Savannah offers cello lessons in Seattle on Sunday mornings, and group class on Friday evenings following the event calendar.

 I have played cello my entire life.
 It is a source of joy, solace, community, and sometimes wild adventure.
 The teachers I have worked with have given me more than just the ability to play this beautiful instrument.
 They have given me a sense of confidence, reassurance, and have taught me how to figure things out for myself.

 I love working with children.
 I love sparking their creativity and imagination.
 It is my mission to fill their music lessons with a sense of accomplishment and wonder.

 Allyson holds Bachelor and Master of Music degrees in piano performance from Western Washington University and University of Minnesota.
 Allyson loves working with musicians at every level whether it be teaching in her private studio, or accompanying.